RonCrocker/RepData_PeerAssessment1/PA1_template.md

 <dl>
 <dt><strong>Histogram</strong></dt>
 <dd>The histogram <strong>did</strong> change; this can be explained by the number of elements with no data changing to 0, and those elements moved to other places in the chart (specifically, they moved to the mean point).
 The result in the chart is that the first bucket decreased and those elements moved to the mean element bar and shifted that bar upwards.</dd>

 <dt><strong>Mean</strong></dt>
-<dd>The mean <strong>did NOT</strong> change; this was a little surprising, but it is easily explained by the fact that the NA elements only appeared for full days.</dd>
+<dd>The mean <strong>did NOT</strong> change; this was a little surprising, but it is easily explained by the fact that the NA elements only appeared for full days.
+If we look at the mean of the intervals, we should expect that those mean values do NOT change with the current imputing method.</dd>

 <dt><strong>Median</strong></dt>
 <dd>The median <strong>did</strong> change; this was less surprising, as adding values into the mix will shift the balance around in the distribution.</dd>